KiClaudia/greeniguana/README.md

 # 1/24/2022
 Updated 1LBKA.Rmd saying that there will be no analysis after looking through data with Susan. dROM analysis for 1 and 2, made script AOVdrom1, ran anova, need to figure out how to run pairwise post hoc

+# 1/25/2021
+Did dROM 1 and 2, new script for dROM1.
+Ditto for OXY. did Rmd for both.